 Over the next two years we aim to get more women involved in local tourism, its a matter of social justice and the best way to create positive change.
 Our method will be to establish a dynamic space within our business, a space which the young women can define themselves; it will have a social purpose, a work focus and will be closely linked to Ilha Blue’s operations so providing direct employment and the catalyst for new synergies to form.

-This is important because currently tourism on Ilha tourism is mostly done by men, and despite our best efforts we haven’t managed to get many young women into meaningful roles.
+This is important because currently tourism on Ilha tourism is mostly done by men, and despite our best efforts we haven’t managed to get enough young women into meaningful roles.
 The reasons are complex, but one thing we know is that while men have lots of opportunity to meet and talk to tourists, women do not.
 As a consequence, women are less likely to pick up essential English language skills or any tricks to charm the visitors and their knowledge of tourism (and tourism opportunities) is generally much more limited than the men’s.
 But women do occupy all kinds of positions in Ilha society so there is no social, cultural or other reason why they can’t work with tourists – its just this absence of an identified pathway – and that’s what we hope to fix

 Our goal then is to create this pathway and bring an equivalent number of women (6 to 10) into fulltime employment in the tour operations sector.

 Our long term Responsible Tourism Goal.
 Ilha Blue has stated from the outset that our aim is to have the company 100% owned and operated by people local to Ilha, and we are disappointed (but not entirely surprised) that this has still not happened.
 The reason largely comes down to a skills shortage, but things are changing.
-With our support 5 employees are undertaking university education in the areas of admin, hospitality management, human resources and tourism/international development, and it is hoped that this will equip them with the skills, knowledge and confidence to take up the challenge of running Ilha Blue.
+With our support 5 employees are undertaking university education in the areas of admin, hospitality management, human resources and tourism/international development, and it is hoped that this will equip them with the skills, knowledge and confidence to take up the challenge of running Ilha Blue in the future.